Email marketing is a KEY component of your marketing strategy.

 You create value through content – content that informs or entertains your audience.

-But for now, you need to know that value creation is the most important aspect to delighting your email subscribers and building relationships.
+But for now, you need to know that value creation is the most important aspect to growing your email list, delighting your email subscribers and building relationships.

 3. Send Frequently